 We aspire for integrations which are honest, respectful, clear, consistent, and timely, where expectations and accountability are embraced.

-An attitude of continuous improvement and the pursuit of excellence allows each individual to seek opportunities that use God-given talents for the benefit of others.
+An attitude of continuous improvement and the pursuit of excellence allows each individual to maximize opportunities that use God-given talents for the benefit of others.

 Milwaukee Lutheran believes that teaching about the concept of stewardship is of utmost importance.
 Therefore, a mission project is identified for each month of the school year.
 Representatives of the “Mission of the Month” (e.g., Milwaukee Rescue Mission) come to a chapel service and share information with the student body about their organization.
 On each Friday of the month, a free will offering is then taken in the cafeteria during lunch periods to support that mission.
 MLHS will end up sending over $5,000 throughout the course of a school year to the various organizations that have been designated as the “Mission of the Month”.